 Lake Wallenpaupack, who's name means "the stream of swift and slow water" in local Indian language, is situated along the border of Wayne and Pike counties in northeastern Pa..
 The lake was created in 1926 by the Pennsylvania Power and Light company as a hydro-electric generating facility.
-This generating facility is still in use, although it is only used in a supplemental capacity now.
+This generating facility is still in use today, although it is only used in a supplemental capacity now.
 The lake was formed by the damming of the Wallenpaupack Creek, which resulted in an approximately 13 mile long lake, with a 1 mile width at it's widest point near the dam end and, thanks to numerous coves, about 52 miles of shoreline.
 Click here for a map of the area with areas of interest marked.
-The PP&L website for more info is here.
 For a live look at the lake, click here or here.

-The most obvious benefit to be had from the creation of such a large lake (At one time it was the largest man-made lake in Pa.), is the enormous recreational opportunities which were made possible.
+The most obvious benefit to be had from the creation of such a large lake (At one time it was the largest man-made lake in Pa, today it is #3.), is the enormous recreational opportunities which were made possible.
 The lake supports a variety of boating related activities including cruising, water skiing, sailing, fishing, and even scuba diving.
 For the fisherman, there are several species of Bass, Pike, Catfish, Walleye, Trout, Pickerel and others.
 For the cruiser and skier, there is a large expanse of water, just begging to be traversed, which can provide hours of enjoyable fun.
 Finally, for the diver, there are the mysteries of the underwater unknown.
 There have been persistent rumors, spread over the years, that there are remains of a house still on the bottom, left over from an old homestead which had been flooded when the lake was originally created.
 But these rumors have been recently dispelled by PP&L lake historians who put the matter to rest when they stated unequivocally, that all buildings were completely razed or relocated before the lake bed was flooded.
-But there are some leftover man-made rock walls and other distinct features, a few lost anchors, an outboard motor or two, and perhaps even a sunken boat (or car), which can provide the prospective diver with some interesting features to explore.
+But there are some leftover man-made rock walls and other distinct features, like the remains of bridge abutments and building foundations from the town of Wilsonville, a few lost anchors, an outboard motor or two, and perhaps even a sunken boat (or car), which can provide the prospective diver with some interesting features to explore.

 Besides the large open expanse of water and numerous coves, the lake is also home to 4 islands, which dot the water at various points.
 The largest island is named Epply, and it is situated more toward the dam end of the lake just before Shuman Point.
 There are picnic tables, pedestal charcoal grills, and even a "Job Johnny" type toilet there for day picnickers to use and enjoy.
 In years past, the fourth of July fireworks show was launched from Epply as well.
 The other 3 islands are closer to the creek end of the lake and are progressively smaller.
 Their names are Kipp, Cairns, and Burns.
 Kipp Island is almost as large as Epply and sports a fairly sandy beach in a semi-protected cove on one side, which makes for easy beaching of boats and lessens the risk of gouging a boat's gelcoat on the sharp edged rocks which typically surround the rest of the islands.
 The calm cove (known locally as "Party Cove") in the no-wake zone behind Cairns island, has become a popular rafting spot for boaters.
 The popularity of the cove, and the sheer amount of boats found there on any given weekend in the summer, has created a rift between the sometimes rowdy partying boaters and the waterfront residents along that stretch of the water, who complain about the noise made by the daytime partiers.
 Burns Island is the smallest of the 4 islands, and when the lake water level is highest in the spring, it's barely larger than 2 tennis courts.
 PP&L allows day picnicking on these islands, but prohibits overnight camping (bummer!).